Loan Forgiveness and Cancellation

 Peace Corps | 800-424-8580

-Volunteers in Service to America (VISTA) | 800-942-2677This program is administered through AmeriCorps.
+Volunteers in Service to America (VISTA) | 800-942-2677Joining the Military

 Each branch of military service has its own federal student loan forgiveness program.
 Some positions may qualify for a higher amount of loan forgiveness.
 For details, contact an armed forces recruiter or visit them online.